 The GED prep course designed by Onsego comes with hundreds of short, entertaining video lessons that address every topic found on the five GED sub-exams.
-Onsego’s bite-sized lessons guarantee that you’ll learn fast and retain the subject matter easier.
+Onsego’s bite-sized lessons guarantee that you’ll learn fast and retain the subject matter more easily.

 Take practice tests

 Onsego’s GED prep course includes numerous practice tests as well.
-Taking practice tests lets you discover what your stronger and weaker points are, meaning you can spend your precious time on the subject matter that requires your attention most, and not waste your time on things you already master.
+Taking practice tests lets you discover what your stronger and weaker points are, meaning you can spend your precious time on the subject matter that requires your attention most and not waste your time on things you have already mastered.

-So to be successful on the GED exam, you’ll have to become perfectly prepared and learn how to deal with timed tests.
-There are students that benefit from learning at a GED prep facility under the guidance of an instructor.
+So, to be successful on the GED exam, you’ll have to become perfectly prepared and learn how to deal with timed tests.
+There are students who benefit from learning at a GED prep facility under the guidance of an instructor.
 Others, however, prefer to learn independently with study books or with a top-notch, accredited online GED course, like the Onsego GED prep program.

 GED testing locations

 - Central Valley Adult Learning Association, 300 St. Mary’s St, 2nd Fl, Fredericton, Training Rm, Phone: 506-446-4052